hardfau1t/mscout/Readme.md

 * `Git clone https://github.com/hardfau18/mp_rater.git`
 * `cd mp_rater`
 * `cargo build --release`
-* `cp target/release/mp_rater ~/.local/bin`
+* `cp target/release/mpr ~/.local/bin`
 * if `~/.local/bin/` path is not set then `export PATH=~/.local/bin:$PATH`.
 To make it permanent add it in `~/.bashrc` file.

 ## Running
-To run `mp_rater`, `mpd` should be running in background and should be listening on the local network socket or unix socket file.
+To run `mpr`, `mpd` should be running in background and should be listening on the local network socket or unix socket file.
 To configure mpd to listening on network socket add these two lines to mpd.conf file.
 ```
 bind_to_address   "any"